 WARNING: This record contains Sensitive Security information that is controlled under 49 CFR parts 15 and 1520.
-No part of this record may be disclused to versons without a "need to know" as defined in 49 CFP parts 15 and 1520 erapproximation be uniting permission of the Administrator of the Transportation Security Administration or the Secretary of Transportation.
+No part of this record may be disclosed to persons without a "need to know" as defined in 49 CFP parts 13 and 1520, except with the multiple permission of the Administrator of the Transportation Security Administration or the Secretary of Transportation.
 Unauthorized release may result in civil penalty or other action.
 For U.S. government agencies, public disclosure is governed by 5 U.S.C.
 552 and 49 CFR parts 15 and 1520.